 What Does RX In The Name Mean?

 I have to say the name of this nutrition bar is pretty snazzy.
 In the medical world, “RX” means prescription.
 So by adding RX to the name, they are subtly saying that this is the prescription (remedy) for your nutrition problems.

 To be fair, the company website (RXBar.com) does give a disclaimer that they “don't claim to be a prescription for anything.”
 That statement is likely to keep the FDA and FTC from raining down on them like you know what.

-Disclaimers not withstanding, not since “Shakeology” have I seen such a cleaver sounding name.
+Disclaimers notwithstanding, not since “Shakeology” has I seen such a clever sounding name.

 The Shakeology review has more about that supplement.

 There several flavors of RXBars.
 Here's what was available when this review was created.

 |Maple Sea Salt||Mixed Berry||Mint Chocolate|

 There are many different flavors of RX Bar.
 To make it easy to compare them, I've broken the Nutrition Facts of each bar into the following tables.
 To make it even easier, below these tables, I'll also summarize some things that I thought were worth mentioning.